 Divorce is not easy.
 I think that is the case for most good-hearted people.
 Divorce is a death… of someone still living.
 I think that is one reason why so many abuse victims stay much longer than they should.
 We know that it’s going to cause emotional damage (not counting the fear of harm).
 Who is ever prepared for that?

 Even when you don’t necessarily miss the person, or especially their character (the lacked integrity) and their narcissistic rage… but we still have to mourn what we thought we had (and accept what is true)… as we experience the feelings and the loss.

 The loss and grief.

 With loss comes feelings of shock, rejection, abandonment, uncertainty, isolation, hopelessness, confusion, shame, and guilt.
-That are all normal feelings because of what you have been through.
-It is all a part of the grief process.
+Those are all normal feelings because of what you have been through.
+It’s all a part of the grief process.